Varinthon/Exploring-NYC-Airbnb/README.md

   - Model 3: Given _number.of.reviews_ as the DV, there are 8 IVs with significant p-values: _Gender_, _neighbourhood.groupBrooklyn_, _neighbourhood.groupManhattan_, _room.typePrivate room_, _room.typeShared room_, _ln_minimum.nights_, _ln_service.fee_, _calculated.host.listings.count_, and _availability.365_.
 However, the Multiple R-squared value is only 0.05026, suggesting that the model explains about 5% of the variance in the DV using the included predictors.
 This indicates a modest level of explanatory power.

 # Results
+After using three linear regression models, we found that service fee (IV) was the only significant predictor for price (DV), showing a strong positive impact.
+The review rate was influenced by neighborhood (Brooklyn and Manhattan), room type (shared room), host identity verification, host listings count, and availability, though the overall model explained little variance.
+The number of reviews was affected by gender, neighborhood (Brooklyn and Manhattan), room type (private and shared rooms), minimum nights, host listings count, and availability, with similar low explanatory power.
+These findings suggest that while price is primarily driven by service fees, review rate and number of reviews are more complex and influenced by multiple factors.
+In order to improve the models and be able to predict or explain the review rate and number of reviews, more in-depth information is needed.

 # Contributors
 Varinthon Chowanajin, Watsayaporn , Park Jisoo, Lim Sze Chien